gaborbozo/Notes/design-patterns/microservices/design patterns.md

 # Integration patterns
 Orchestration and ingress needs across the system as a whole.
 ## Gateway pattern
 It is an ingress pattern for client communicating with services.
-Designed to provide a
+Designed to provide a buffer between the underlying services and the client needs.
+Can be accomplished via facade or simple proxy.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzQwNzY3OTkyLDQ3NTU0NjIyNywyMTExND
+eyJoaXN0b3J5IjpbNTY4OTM0NzE2LDQ3NTU0NjIyNywyMTExND
 U3NDIwLDEwOTQ0NDkyLDM0NDY2NDQyMiwyMDQ5NzQyNjcxLC0x
 Mzk4MzY1ODcyLC0xODA2MDU1OTkxLC0zOTk4MDg1MTEsLTU1OD
 Q2NjA2MywxOTc2OTg3NDA2LDE1NDMwODc4NDldfQ==